b21eriho/mobileapp-programming-persistence/README.md

 to the rows of the data-base with descriptive text in between each entry as well as a line-break after each row.
 Below is the code for the "write"-button.

+Note: the amount of wheels is stored as a string instead of the most reasonable which would be an integer.
+This is because it was easier and it was reasoned that this task wasn't testing weather or not I could cast to other types.
+The same reasoning goes for the hard-coded text-views

 ```
 ContentValues values = new ContentValues();
 values.put(DataBaseHelper.COLLUMN_NAME, String.valueOf(nameInput.getText()));